Tick-borne disease: Tick removal

-Ticks should be removed as soon as safely possible once discovered.
+Ticks should be removed safely as soon as possible once discovered.
 They can be removed either by grasping tweezers as close to the mouth as possible and pulling without rotation; some companies market grooved tools that rotate the hypostome to facilitate removal.
-Chemical methods to make the tick self-detach, or trying to pull the tick out with one’s fingers, are not efficient methods.
+Chemical methods to make the tick self-detach, or trying to pull the tick out with one's fingers, are not efficient methods.
+In Australia and New Zealand, where tick-borne infections are less common than tick reactions, the Australasian Society of Clinical Immunology and Allergy recommends seeking medical assistance or killing ticks in-situ by freezing and then leaving them to fall out to prevent allergic/anaphylactic reactions.

 Diagnosis

-In general, specific laboratory tests are not available for rapid diagnosis of tick-borne diseases.
+Diagnosing tick-borne diseases involves a dual approach.
+Some diagnoses rely on clinical observations and symptom analysis, while others are confirmed through laboratory tests.
+Ticks can transmit a wide range of viruses, many of which are arboviruses.
+In general, specific laboratory tests are not available for the rapid diagnosis of tick-borne diseases.
 Due to their seriousness, antibiotic treatment is often justified based on clinical presentation alone.